 Academic Medical Center Market to Reach USD $802.21 Billion by 2029 at 12% CAGR

-The Business Research Company's Academic Medical Center Global Market Report 2025 – Market Size, Trends, And Global Forecast 2025-2034
+The Business Research Company's Academic Medical Center Market to Reach USD $802.21 Billion by 2029 at 12% CAGR

 The size of the academic medical center market has experienced quick expansion in the last few years.
 The market, which stands at $453.17 billion in 2024, is projected to ascend to $509.36 billion in 2025, boasting a compound annual growth rate (CAGR) of 12.4%.
 The past period's growth can be credited to factors such as a notable rise in chronic disease cases, heightened occurrence of cancer, increased need for proficient healthcare professionals, elevated healthcare spending, and a growing number of breast cancer incidents.